Legal provisions of COM(2022)57 - Union Secure Connectivity Programme for the period 2023-2027

 Tasks and composition of the Security Accreditation Board

-2. In addition to paragraph 1 and on an exceptional basis, representatives of the contractor referred to in Article 15(2) of this Regulation may be invited to attend the meetings of the Security Accreditation Board as observers for matters directly relating to that contractor.
+3. In addition to paragraph 1 and on an exceptional basis, only representatives of the contractors involved in governmental infrastructure and services may be invited to attend the meetings of the Security Accreditation Board, as observers, for matters directly relating to those contractors.
+The arrangements and conditions for their attendance shall be laid down in the rules of procedure of the Security Accreditation Board.

 Voting rules of the Security Accreditation Board